jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 - using a VPN connection to enter the Network
 - use a VPS to Reverse Proxy to your home network

-If you want to learn more about reverse Proxies and how to use them for Jellyfin, learn more [here](./reverse-proxy/)
+If you want to learn more about reverse Proxies and how to use them for Jellyfin, learn more on our dedicated site about [Reverse-Proxies](./reverse-proxy/).

 ### SSL/ https